legumeinfo/pandagma/README.md

 * Cluster (mcl)
 * Add back the genes that were excluded to this point
 * Add "extra" annotation sets by homology
+* Identify a representative sequence for each pan-gene
+* Calculate consensus order of the pan-genes
 * Calculate and report statistics

 ## Installation methods <a name="installation"></a>

 ### Installation method 1 (recommended): by creating a Singularity container image

 To build a [Singularity](https://singularity.hpcng.org/) container image from the provided [Singularity definition file](https://singularity.hpcng.org/user-docs/master/definition_files.html) (`singularity.def`):